 Our Nike Infinity Run vs Infinity Run 2 comparison highlights all the similarities and differences so you can decide if you want to buy the new Infinity Run 2 or stick with last year’s original Infinity Run.

-Last year’s Nike React Infinity Run was one of the best running shoes of the year, and the Infinity Run 2 made our list of the best Nike running shoes, as well as our list of the best cheap running shoes in 2022.
+Last year’s Nike React Infinity Run was one of the best running shoes of the year, and the Infinity Run 2 made our list of the best cheap running shoes and our list of the best stability running shoes in 2022.
 Some reviewers, including Jodi and I, named it our best everyday running shoe of 2020.
 And it released during the first week of 2020!
 To grab the best everyday running shoe title and then maintain it all year like that is extremely impressive.

 Can the Infinity Run 2 possibly live up to the sterling reputation of its predecessor?

 Infinity Run vs Infinity Run 2: What’s the same?

 - Cushion.
 The full length React midsole of the Infinity Run returns unchanged in the Infinity Run 2.
 That’s a good thing.
 The fat slab of React was the best thing about the original.
 And because it’s the same one used on the original, we know it lasts hundreds of miles without losing that plush React feeling.